Billionaire Profile

 Acquired GranitiFiandre

-Purchased Castellarano Fiandre Ceramiche S.p.A, which became GranitiFiandre.
+Purchased Castellarano Fiandre Ceramiche S.p.A., later known as GranitiFiandre.

 2017